Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

-In this section, we focus on social media discussions around Zoom's security and privacy during the COVID-19 pandemic and study the presence and prevalence of misinformation regarding it on Facebook, Instagram, Twitter, and Reddit.
-Analyzing public data from multiple social media platforms can help us to investigate how misinformation is circulated differently on these platforms.
+In this section, we focus on social media discussions around Zoom's security and privacy threats, and propose a framework for detecting misinformation regarding it on Facebook, Instagram, Twitter, and Reddit.
+Analyzing public data from multiple social media platforms can also help us to investigate how misinformation is circulated differently on these platforms.
 To detect misinformation posts in each social media platform, we developed a binary classifier specific to that platform.
-Figure~\ref{fig:zoom-datacollect} shows the steps that were employed for building such classifiers: (1) Data collection, (2) Groundtruth and taxonomy creation, (3) Feature selection, (4) Training and testing classifiers, and (5) Detecting the misinformation in each platform.
+Figure~\ref{fig:zoom-datacollect} shows our proposed framework: (1) Data collection, (2) Groundtruth and codebook creation, (3) Feature selection, (4) Training and testing classifiers, and (5) Detecting the misinformation in each platform.